Agenda Overview

 Description

-As PortMiami’s Acting Assistant Director of the Capital Development Division, Helga Sommer presently oversees the design and construction of a $4.3-billion Capital Improvement Program, coordinating a diverse team of engineers, architects, construction managers, consultants, and project controls specialists to deliver an aggressive program of capital improvements.
+As PortMiami’s Assistant Director of the Capital Development Division, Helga Sommer presently oversees the design and construction of a $4.3-billion Capital Improvement Program, coordinating a diverse team of engineers, architects, construction managers, consultants, and project controls specialists to deliver an aggressive program of capital improvements.
 Her division’s current projects include: Cruise terminal construction and upgrades for multiple stakeholders, Cargo yard improvements (eRTGs, drainage, etc.), Major roadway projects, Replacement/ realignment/improvement of bulkheads, Shore power, and Numerous ancillary infrastructure improvements.
 A Professional Engineer in the State of Florida and Envision Sustainability Professional (ENVSP), Ms. Sommer possesses over 26 years of engineering experience in both the public and private sectors.
 Her active membership in the American Association of Port Authorities (AAPA) includes earning the AAPA Professional Port Manager certification (PPM).
 Before stepping into the role of Acting Assistant Director, Ms. Sommer had been the Chief Port Engineer at PortMiami, leading the Engineering and Project Controls sections of the Capital Development Division.
 A native of Miami, Florida, Ms. Sommer earned her Master of Science in Civil (Structural) Engineering and Bachelors of Science in both Civil and Architectural Engineering from the University of Miami.

 Description